RandolphKahle/doit-notes/aws-vpc-direct-connect.md

 * Transit Virtual Interface

 ### Public Virtual Interface

 Used to connect to AWS services that are exposed through a public IP address, such as S3.
 * Connect to all AWS public interfaces globally
 * Access publically routable service in any region except AWS China)

 ### Private Virtual Interface

+Used to connect to AWS VPC based resources.
+* Connect to VPC resource (EC2, load balancers) on private IP addresses or endpoing
+* Connect Private Virtual Interface to a DX Gateway which is then associated with Virtual Private Gateway(s) in any other AWS Region.
+* Connect to multiple VPCs in any AWS Region (because a virtual private gateway is associated with a single VPC)

+Private IP CIDR is advertised over [[network-protocol-bgp]].

+### Transit Virtual Interface

+Used to connect to resource through a transit gateway.
+* Connect multiple PVCs in the sam eof different AWS accounts using DX.
+* Associate up to three tansit gateways in the same AWS Region when you use a transit virtual interface to connect to a DX gateway.
+* Attach VPCs in the same AWD Region to the transit gateway.

 ## Sets to set up a Direct Connection
 * Create a Public Virtual Interface (for ...)